Learn how to make bread in just a few simple steps. This easy bread recipe is perfect for beginners!

-With this simple step-by-step guide you’ll have a tasty and delicious homemade white loaf ready in moments.
+With this step-by-step easy bread recipe you’ll have a tasty and delicious white loaf ready in moments.
 It only takes 40 mins to bake in the oven, and will fill your home with a warming smell you won’t be able to resist.

 - 500g white strong plain flour